 Controller medicines help reduce the swelling in your airways to prevent asthma attacks.
 Controller medicines must be taken on a regular basis--whether or not you're having symptoms.
 They take hours or days to start to help and don't work well unless you take them regularly.

 Rescue medicines (also called quick-acting or quick-relief medicines) provide quick relief during an asthma attack by helping the muscles around your airways relax, which allows your airways to open.
 If you feel like you’re having an asthma attack, follow your doctor’s instructions for taking this medicine right away.

-Primatene Mist Inhaler, an over-the-counter asthma inhaler, will no longer be available after December 31, 2011.
+Primatene Mist Inhaler, an over-the-counter asthma inhaler, is longer available after December 31, 2011.
 If you currently use Primatene Mist Inhaler, it's safe to continue using it as long as it hasn't expired.
 Talk to your doctor about switching to a different medicine to treat your asthma.
 For more information, visit the U.S. Food and Drug Administration website.